imbesky/operating-system/PartA/SystemCalls.md

 make process wait

 - parent process delay its execution until the child finisheds executing when `wait()` is called
+	- when `exit()` is called in the child process, it exists as a zombie
+	- when parent calls `wati()`, zombie child is cleaned up or reaped
+	- if parent perminate before child, `init` process adopts orphans and reap them
 - when child is done, `wait()` returns to the parent
 - makes output deterministic: set the seqeunce explicitly
 - return the pid of child process